Bridgetown Barbados Travel Guide

 Tipping is customary.

-Casual attire is beneficial for most local eateries.
+Casual attire is good for the majority of local eateries.
 Upscale restaurants expect smart casual or resort elegant dress.

-Find at traditional Bajan restaurants and local "cook shops."
+Find at traditional Bajan restaurants and local "small local eateries."

-Small, savory fritters from salted codfish, flour, herbs, and spices.
+Small, savory fritters from salted codfish, flour, herbs, plus herbs.
 Deep-fried and typically with a spicy dipping sauce.

 A staple at most Bajan eateries.